jstebbins/openscad-python-wrapper/README.md

 # openscad-python-wrapper
 Wraps OpenSCAD's python support with some helpful additional features

+This is far from complete or usable (IMO).
+I'm working on it...

+It has BUGS.
+It doesn't work as advertised.
+It's API is unstable.

+But I'm making it more useful on an ongoing basis and its creation helps me better understand the strengths and weaknesses of Python in OpenSCAD.

+I'm making it public on github to serve as example code to anyone that has an interest in trying out OpenSCAD's Python support.

 Notes:

 I'm running OpenSCAD on Fedora Linux using the AppImage Development Snapshots.